Throughout the COVID-19 pandemic, worship remained the center of our life together.

-Even during COVID, worship has remained at the center of our life together.
-It looks a little different now than it did before COVID, we continue to gather each week to hear and ponder God’s word, lift up our hearts to God in song, and offer our concerns to God in prayer.
+However, you join us, when we gather each week we hear and ponder God’s word, lift up our hearts to God in song, and offer our concerns to God in prayer.
 Each week, we are drawn closer to one another in fellowship through the power of the Holy Spirit.
 In the midst of our busy lives, giving thanks for God’s blessings serves as a source of comfort and refreshment that empowers us for our ministry in the world.

-Our children’s Christian Education program takes place year round, currently on Zoom.
+Our children’s Christian Education program takes place year on Sunday mornings at 10 AM.
 Find out more in the Sunday School section of our website.

 At St. Thomas, we baptize children and adults who would like to join Christ’s church.
 Our community takes seriously its commitment to support any who wish to join with us on our journey in Christ’s footsteps.
 We are overjoyed to baptize any who commit themselves to this journey with us.
 If you’d like to know more about Baptism at St. Thomas, contact our Rector.